A. Course Description: BIOL 230 - 4 credits - MICROBIOLOGY

 Introduces concepts related to the study of bacteria, viruses, protozoa and fungi.
 These microorganisms maintain both beneficial and pathogenic relationships with humans, and concepts related to both types of relationships will be examined.
 This course emphasizes basic laboratory techniques such as microscopy, staining, and aseptic technique.

 B. Prerequisite: BIOL 110 with a final grade of “C” or higher; MATH 073 or MATH 083

 C. Your Syllabus

-Everything you need to know regarding the workings of this course can be found in your syllabus.
+Everything you need to know regarding the workings of this course can be found in your syllabus as well as on the course website at http://student.ccbcmd.edu/~gkaiser/index.html.
 The first thing you need to do is carefully read every page of the course syllabus.
 You can read it on-line or print a PDF hard-copy from my website menu.
-Note that the course is NOT on Blackboard.
+Note that while the course content is NOT directly on Blackboard, you can access the course materials through Blackboard.
 My lecture E-text, the on-line version of my Laboratory Manual, syllabus, and all other materials needed in this course can be found on my faculty website.